Learning through Probing: a decentralized reinforcement learning architecture for social dilemmas: Introduction

 Humans have cooperated and maintained cooperation to great effect, which has been paramount for the development of civilization \cite{Axelrod1981,Boyd2009,Fehr2004}.
 Many plants and animals have also demonstrated the tendency to cooperate with relatives and have even been observed cooperating with members of a different species even in highly competitive environments, likely to take advantage of long-term rewards \cite{Clutton2009,Stevens2004}.
 The evolution of cooperation in competitive environments has therefore been relevant to studies in economics, game-theory, psychology, social science, and now computer science as the future will certainly demand interaction between artificial agents in human and artificial societies.
 The emergence of cooperative and competitive strategies has been studied in Social Dilemmas \cite{ElinorOstrum1994,ChaoYu2015,VanLange2013,Leibo2017}.
 These are games where an individual profits from selfishness unless everyone chooses to behave selfishly, in which case the group as a whole achieves an undesirable outcome.
 In other words, problems arise when too many group members choose to pursue individual profit and immediate satisfaction rather than behave in the group's best long-term interests.
-From a game-theoretic perspective, the dominant strategy in social dilemmas is often to behave selfishly which results in arriving at a \textit{socially deficient Nash Equilibria} \cite{Leibo2017}.
+From a game-theoretic perspective, the dominant strategy in social dilemmas is often to behave selfishly, which results in arriving at a Nash Equilibria that can be described as \textit{socially deficient} \cite{Leibo2017} and is an undesirable result.
 One of the first and most studied examples of social dilemmas is the Prisoner's Dilemma (PD), a two-player social dilemma that is formalized by a payoff matrix and a dominant strategy to defect despite a collaborative effort from both players leading to a higher reward.
-The Iterated Prisoner's Dilemma (IPD), is an extended, sequential version of the PD that has often been the focus for multi-agent RL. \\
+The Iterated Prisoner's Dilemma (IPD) is an extended, sequential version of the PD that has often been the focus for multi-agent RL.
+In order to succeed in these types of games, it is important for each agent to distinguish between how to play against the current strategy of their opponent and how their opponent's strategy might change to be either more or less cooperative as a result of their own actions as time goes on. \\